-109. The United Nations may wish to declare a year and decade dedicated to a culture of peace and non-violence.
-Enlisting the help of winners of the Nobel Prize for Peace, along with that of journalists and publishers' associations, peace promoters and people everywhere, the Secretary-General would lead an annual campaign to promote the values, attitudes and behaviours of a culture of peace and non-violence.
-This would emphasize the involvement of young people to make them aware of its real, practical meaning and benefits in their daily lives and in order to reduce the violence, and consequent suffering, perpetrated against them and humanity in general.
+109. Consideration should be given to the declaration of a year and decade dedicated to a culture of peace and nonviolence.
+Enlisting the help of winners of the Nobel Prize for Peace, along with that of journalists and publishers' associations, peace promoters and people everywhere, annual campaigns would be conducted to promote the values, attitudes and behaviours of a culture of peace and nonviolence.
+Particular emphasis would be placed on the involvement of young people to make them aware of the real, practical meaning and benefits in their daily lives of such a culture and to reduce the violence, and consequent suffering, perpetrated against them and humanity in general.